Understanding and Healing Ulcers: Natural Support for Digestive Health and Recovery

 Biopsy during endoscopy: Most accurate

-Upper GI series:
+Upper GI Series:

-X-rays taken after drinking barium solution
+X-rays after drinking barium

 Less sensitive than endoscopy but less invasive